Instructions On Petition For Easement Vacation Within A Local Platting Authority

 RS 2477 vacations must be approved by both this department (DNR), and the Department of Transportation and Public Facilities (DOT/PF).
 DNR will forward a copy of the petition to the DOT/PF.
 It will be the applicant’s responsibility to meet their approval requirements.

 The Survey Section will review the petition for completeness and verify the state’s jurisdiction under AS 40.15.305(e), AS 19.30.410 or AS 29.35.090 for this area, and that fees and costs have been paid.
-A Preliminary Finding and Decision will be released.
+The petition will be reviewed by the Department of Transportation and Public Facilities (DOT/PF), DNR regional office, and affected state agencies.
+Preliminary Finding and Decision will be released.
 Then public notice will be published.
 After the close of the 30-day written comment period, the Director of the Division of Mining, Land & Water will approve or disapprove the petition.
 This written Finding and Decision will be subject to a 20 day appeal period before the vacation plat or document may be signed.

 The department’s decision of whether to vacate is based on consideration of the comments received by mail and E-mail, the recommendation of the local platting board, DOT/PF, and research by DNR staff.
 In addition to the comments received, DNR staff will also consider the existing easement and the possible alternate access in terms of underlying land ownership, land management policies, current public use patterns, and practicality of use.
 These factors establish the scope of the department’s administrative review and finding.